fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

 - nginx
 ---

+import Author from '@site/src/components/Author';

 ![](./assets/fleek-network-migrate-to-ursa-proxy-from-nginx.png?202304271224)

 ## Introduction

 Many actors are free to communicate with your server, as Fleek Network encourages participation, but this comes with challenges, in terms of security, network resource availability, etc. To have a bit of control over the connections, a reverse proxy helps prevent users from connecting to the server processes directly, reducing the number of entry points and actions within the system.

 On early builds, an NGINX service was included in the stack, fulfilling requirements and integrations simplicity.
-On the other hand, NGINX is a big project that offers features that are suitable for a wide range of use cases, which are not necessarily important for our goals.
+On the other hand, NGINX is a big project that offers features that are suitable for a wide range of use cases, which are not necessarily important for our goals, or particular use case.

 We came up with the Ursa proxy, as a solution to replace NGINX, to provide us with a higher degree of control and customization to fit our service needs, such as mimicking the caching that NGINX does, SSL/TSL Certification, port mapping, etc.